tensorflow/mesh/README.md

 Some layout rules would lead to illegal layouts:

-* `"batch:processor_rows;rows:processor_rows"` is illegal because two tensor dimensions could be split across the same mesh dimension.
+* `"batch:processor_rows;rows:processor_rows"` is illegal because two tensor dimensions could not be split across the same mesh dimension.

 * `"channels:processor_rows"` is illegal because the size of the tensor dimension is not evenly divisible by the size of the mesh dimension.